Send Data Extracted from Emails and PDFs to Make

 In a press release in BusinessWire (February 2022), the CEO of Make Ondřej Gazda explained how they realized that their customers aren’t users, but rather makers.

-Some of Make’s common features involve:
+Some of Make’s prominent features include:

 - Drag and drop interface